Ayo Oritsejafor: Philanthropy

 Oritsejafor identifies himself as a servant of God and a vessel through which God ministers to the spiritual and physical needs of people.
 His ministry emphasizes salvation, repentance, holiness, deliverance, and empowerment of the less privileged through social responsibility programs.
 He has condemned wastefulness and advocated for giving back to society, irrespective of religion or race.

 Oritsejafor provides scholarships to underprivileged students in various tertiary, secondary, and elementary institutions both within and outside Nigeria, regardless of tribe or denomination.

-In December 2005, Oritsejafor and his wife Helen partnered with Flight Micro Finance Bank to start an empowerment programme for the people.
-Oritsejafor, ever since, makes it a tradition to empower the less privileged and to alleviate the sufferings of families at the end of every December.
+In December 2005, Oritsejafor and his wife, Helen, partnered with the Flight Microfinance Bank to start an empowerment programme for the people.
+Oritsejafor, ever since, made it a tradition to empower the less privileged to alleviate the suffering of families at the end of every December.

 On 26 December 2016, the Word of Life Bible Church in conjunction with the Eagle Flight Micro Finance Bank held the poverty alleviation programme in Warri.